kiuwan/ibm-devOps-services/README.md

 ibm-devOps-services
 ===================

-This project includes files needed to execute static analysis in Kiuwan from IBM DevOps Services.
+This project includes files needed to execute Kiuwan static analysis from IBM DevOps Services (beta integration).

-Follow these instructions to configure your DevOps Services Project to analyze your project with Kiuwan.
+Follow these instructions to configure your DevOps Services Project to analyze your project's source code with Kiuwan.

 1. Create a new project in DevOps Services.
-2. In 'BUILD & DEPLOY' view, click on gear icon in the 'Pipeline' to configure the stage.
+2. In 'BUILD & DEPLOY' view, create a new stage or click on the gear icon in the 'Pipeline' to configure the build stage.
 2. Type the stage name.
 3. Select 'Shell Script' builder.
 4. Select your branch.